sritchie73/NetRep/vignettes/NetRep.md

 ## The module preservation statistics

 So what do these statistics measure?
-Let's take a look at the network topology of module 1 in the discovery dataset:
+Let's take a look at the network topology of Module 1 in the discovery dataset, "cohort1":

 ![](NetRep_files/img/mod1.png)